 Most people think that making bags is difficult – they see all those hardware, stitching multiple layers and beautifully made bags by others and think that they are impossible to be made at home with a simple home sewing machine.
 Yes, some bags can be made only with professional machines but not all the other beautiful ones.

-Though, even with seemingly simple bag patterns there will be very trying circumstances like your fragile home sewing machine refusing to move a single stitch because you made it impossible to, with lots of layers of fabric along with a thick interfacing layer that is needed to give the bag a shape or the thread breaking every 5 minutes or so because they were not meant to hold layers of fake leather together etc.
+But, even with seemingly simple bag patterns there will be very trying circumstances like your fragile home sewing machine refusing to move a single stitch because you made it impossible to, with lots of layers of fabric along with a thick interfacing layer that is needed to give the bag shape or the thread breaking every 5 minutes or so because they were not meant to hold layers of fake leather together etc.

 Persistence and patience are one of the most desired skills of a sewist sewing anything; and when sewing bags it is more so.
 Looking at the beautiful bags like on this Pinterest board can give you a lot of inspiration and passion to go ahead.